xieyuheng/inner/misc/quotes.md

 - The goal of design is for you to understand the choices you are making.
   - Sandi Marts, Defining Object-Oriented Design

+- The usage is the starting point of any design.
+  - Dieter Rams

 ## Lie

 - A lie is as simple as the hardest art.